-A complaint can be made in person, in writing or by telephone.
-They may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.
+A complaint can be made in person, in writing on the form provided as appendix 1 of this procedure, or by telephone in the first instance.
+To raise a formal complaint, this must be on the form provided as appendix 1 of this procedure.
+Complaints may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.